webexpress-framework/WebExpress/doc/development_guide.md

       └────────────────────────────────────┘
 ```

-If no status page is found in the current application, a default page is created and delivered by WebExpress.
+If no status page is found in the current application, a default page is created and delivered by `WebExpress`.

 ## Internationalization model
-The provision of multilingual applications for different cultures is supported by WebExpress.
+The provision of multilingual applications for different cultures is supported by `WebExpress`.
 In addition, the
 following text formatting is also adapted to the corresponding culture:

 |Text formatting |Description